cidles/poio-api/doc/parserwriter.rst

 *Note: All the methods must be implemented otherwise it will be raised an exception.*

-The tiers and the annotations should inherit from the classes Tier and Annotation respectively.
+The tiers and the annotations should inherit from the classes poioapi.io.graf.Tier and poioapi.io.graf.Annotation respectively.

 Each Tier is defined with a name and with a annotation_space (which is None by default), but in some cases it might be necessary to create a subclass of it with more characteristics.
-E. g. the elan structure use the "linguistic_type" to distinguish the tiers type.
+E. g. the Elan structure use the "linguistic_type" to distinguish the tiers type.
 So a new Tier class could be like this:

 .. code-block:: python